coredataengineers/CDE-BOOTCAMP/12_apache_kafka/04-Kafka-Topic-and-Configurations.md

 * `producer`: Use the sender's packing choice.

 * Default setting: producer
+* Is this configuration editable after a Topic has been created?: No

+### `default.replication.factor` – How Many Copies of the Notebook?

+How many backup copies do we make of each notebook?

+More copies = safer, but more storage is used.

+* Default: 3
-* Is this configuration editable?: No
+* Is this configuration editable after a Topic has been created?: No